cpfaff/rbefdata_paper/paper/rbefdata.md

+* Starting
+  - from proposal
+  - get all data in one step

 First steps after the paper proposal are to setup the rbefdata package for work.
-This requires loading the package first and use the options command to setup the necessary information the packages needs to work properly.
-Having a look into the options list reveals several fields that can be filled in.

-For the case of this workflow it only requires to setting the user credentials that each user can find on his BEFdata portal profile page.
-The user credentials are used to authenticate the user against the portal to make sure the access to the data has been granted and to log the download process.
-The URL to a portal needs only to be set when an own instance of the BEFdata portal was set up, so the package will communicate with the right portal then.
-The download folder is used to store free format attachments of data sets like scripts that are downloaded from within R.
+This requires loading the package and to set the package options that are required so it works properly.
+Having a look into the options list reveals several fields that can be filled in like the URL to the BEFdata server, user credentials and a download folder that is used to store downloaded freeformat files.
+The most essential setting for the workflow we show is the user credentials.
+This credentials are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the download process.
+Setting the URL is not required in this case as it defaults to the BEF-China project instance of the BEFdata portal.
+If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server.

 ```r